 To support work balance for employees involved in childcare, we go beyond legally mandated programs, and provide programs such as in-office nurseries, childcare leave longer than the legally mandated period, and subsidies for the costs of raising children.
 In these and other ways, we are working to put in place an environment where it is easier to work, and employees can more fully realize their capabilities with peace of mind.
-Through these initiatives, we have continually achieved the target return rate from childcare leave of 100% for over 20 years among regular Company employees.
+Through these initiatives, we have continually achieved the target return rate from childcare leave of 100% for the past 21 years among regular Company employees, and 70% of male employees have taken paternity leave.
 We are also focusing effort on fostering awareness and understanding of childcare among all members of the workplace.